SamHennessy/hlive/README.md

 - Do we make it a hard rule, one page one user?
 - If multiple sockets are connected to the same page will the inital load of later pages work?
     - That that works, do we need to broadcast to the other connection that the page has changed?
+- Pick a licence
+- Add animated gifs for tutorial and examples
+- build full todo example site
+- Add a handy debug console
+- Add hooks for custom events
+  - How to add attributes for custom events
+  - How to hook up the JavaScript for these attributes
+- have a single JavaScript event handler, make binding events generic
+- Do we need Component.On?
+- allow pointer values for CSS and Attrs
+- Update Attributes to always have a value
+  - Then update JS to assume there is always a value
+- browser adds tbody to table